-Effective for annual periods beginning on or after 1 January 2024.
+1 Effective for annual periods beginning on or after 1 January 2024.

-Effective for annual periods beginning on or after a date to be determined.
+- 2 Effective for annual periods beginning on or after 1 January 2025. - 3 Effective for annual periods beginning on or after a date to be determined.

 The directors of the Company anticipate that, except as described below, the application of other new and amendments to IFRSs will have no material impact on the results and the financial position of the Group.